ComputeCanada/puppet-magic_castle/README.md

 This repo contains the Puppet classes that are used to define the roles of the instances in a Magic Castle cluster.
 The attribution of the roles is done in `manifests/site.pp`.
-The functioning of the profile classes can be customized by definind values in the hieradata.
+The functioning of the profile classes can be customized by defined values in the hieradata.
 The following sections list the available variable for each profile

 ## profile::base